Intermesh/docker-groupoffice-development/README.md

 XDebug doesn't auto start.
 I recommend using the XDebug browser extension to enable it for requests.1 On the command line you can set the environment variable::

-    docker-compose exec -e XDEBUG_SESSION=1 groupoffice ./www/cli.php
+    docker compose exec -e XDEBUG_SESSION=1 groupoffice ./www/cli.php

 ### PHPStorm

 For PHPStorm debugging on the command line make sure you set mappings for "localhost" at Settings -> Languages & Frameworks -> PHP -> Servers.
-Because we set the 'PHP_IDE_CONFIG' environment vairable to "localhost" in docker-compose.yml.
+Because we set the 'PHP_IDE_CONFIG' environment vairable to "localhost" in docker compose.yml.

 See also:
 https://www.jetbrains.com/help/phpstorm/zero-configuration-debugging-cli.html#6e577196